Edmonton Transit Service: Late Night Owl Service

+A digital pdf of the late night owl service's route map is available on the City of Edmonton's website (Jan 2024).

 Transit centres

-Transit Centres in Edmonton serve as hubs which allow people to transfer bus routes or onto the LRT system.
+Transit centres in Edmonton serve as hubs which allow people to transfer bus routes or onto the LRT system.
 These hubs typically have a heated shelter, and have multiple bus bays to accommodate many buses at a time.